 Perfect Privacy’s parent company, Vectura Data Management Limited, is based in Switzerland: a country that has a strong privacy reputation.
 Swiss-based VPN companies are not compelled to retain data or logs on their customers, and as such, no personally identifiable data beyond what is provided at signup is stored on their servers.

 Readers with even a passing knowledge of the risks of poor internet privacy must appreciate the location of Perfect Privacy: not being a member of the Fourteen Eyes Alliance — a group of nations who collectively spy on the activities of their citizens.

-With a Swiss-based location, you can best rest assured your internet habits cannot be pored upon by the CIA, NSA and other covert agencies.
+With a Swiss-based location, you can best rest assured your internet habits cannot be poured upon by the CIA, NSA, and other covert agencies.